peterldowns/testy/README.md

     - some of which should never be changed without a big discussion
 - they are guard-rails to prevent accidental changes

+Testy is designed to make it easier to write tests, so that more get written.
+Because Testy has more expressive power, the tests you write are easier to read.
+It makes it possible to write tests that express things you cannot express with these other libraries, improving your ability to write tests that serve as documentation.
+And the tests become easier to debug, and therefore more useful.

-Most tests are run and refactored many, many more times than they are written.
-I believe that means we should primarily write tests to serve their readers and future users.
-Testy is an improvement over testify/gotest.tools/is in the following ways:
+Explicitly, Testy is an improvement over testify/gotest.tools/is in the following ways:

 - `testify`
     - Has a massive surface area, so many methods make it confusing to know which one to use